UK PM Boris Johnson forced to explain actions in fresh partygate row | Politics

 ''I have accepted the outcome and paid it in compliance with legal requirements.
 Paying a fixed-penalty notice is not a criminal conviction,'' he said.

-Geidt was also critical in his report about having repeatedly counseled the Prime Minister's advisers that he must offer public comment on his obligations under "his own" Ministerial Code, a breach of which usually leads to a minister's resignation.
+Geidt was also critical in his report about having repeatedly counselled the Prime Minister's advisers that he must offer a public comment on his obligations under "his own" Ministerial Code, a breach of which usually leads to a minister's resignation.

-"That advice has not been heeded and, about the allegations about unlawful gatherings in the Downing Street, the Prime Minister has made not a single public reference to the Ministerial Code," said the ethics adviser, who, according to ''The Times'', was on the verge of resigning over the issue.
+"That advice has not been heeded and, in relation to the allegations about unlawful gatherings in the Downing Street, the Prime Minister has made not a single public reference to the Ministerial Code," said the ethics adviser, who, according to ''The Times'', was on the verge of resigning over the issue.

 While Johnson has vehemently defended his actions and blamed the delay in his addressing the Ministerial Code on a "failure of communication" between offices, it marks yet another push towards a slow but steady build-up of discontent over his leadership.